ooples/pine_script_docs/source/essential/Colors.rst

 Introduction
 ------------

 Script visuals can play a critical role in the usability of the indicators we write in Pine.
-Well designed plots and drawings make indicators easier to use and understand.
+Well-designed plots and drawings make indicators easier to use and understand.
 Good visual designs establish a visual hierarchy that allows the more important information to stand out and the less important one to not get in the way.

 In customary Pine fashion, using colors can be as simple or as involved as your script requirements require, or as your programming skills allow you to master.
 Colors can be applied to: